GreenCame/handymap/readme.md

 Follow this link:
     http://curl.haxx.se/ca/cacert.pem
-Copy the entire page and save it in a: "cacert.pem" (in PHP\extras\ssl folder) Then in your "php.ini" file insert or edit the following line: curl.cainfo = "[pathtothisfile]\cacert.pem" In config/session.php change the line: 'domain' => 'laravel.dev', Restart service
+Copy the entire page and save it in a: "cacert.pem" (in PHP\extras\ssl folder) Then in your `php.ini` file insert or edit the following line: curl.cainfo = "[pathtothisfile]\cacert.pem" In config/session.php change the `line`: 'domain' => 'laravel.dev', Restart service